 An LPA is a document that explains who you have chosen to help you make decisions or who can make decisions for you.
 Your chosen person(s) are known as "attorneys".
 If you would like your LPA to make decisions about CPR, then you must complete and sign the section on life-sustaining treatment in the LPA document.

-An LPA (with the right to make decisions on life-sustaining treatment) means your attorney can make the decision to refuse CPR for you in the same way you might decide for yourself if you were able to make life-sustaining treatment decisions.
+An LPA (with the right to make decisions on life-sustaining treatment) means if you lack the relevant capacity, your attorney can make the decision relating to CPR in your best interests.
 Your attorney cannot insist on CPR being given.

 If you do not have an ADRT (which says that you do not want CPR) or an LPA (with life-sustaining treatment decision-making powers) then a best interest's decision is made by the senior doctor.